tomaytotomato/viper-dawn/README.md

 * Bandanas - fashionable but also have the spiritual powers of fallen warriors, different colours give different benefits (armor, speed, stealth).
 There ain't no unlimited ammo one though pal!
 * Bananas - full of potassium
+* Cereal - a nutritious snack or breakfast
 * Medpacks - no explanation needed
-* Freedom Magazine - Miller's favourite publication, various issues located around the island of Tanoa
+* VHS tapes - collect them to watch whilst eating your cereal

 ### Vehicles:

 * Hypercopter - transport helicopter to get you in and out of the battlefield whilst playing some classic Rock n Roll
-* Robotank - less likely to shoot friendly units since the latest patch against the CyberWorm 4000
+* CyberPanzer - less likely to shoot friendly units since the latest patch against the CyberWorm 4000
 * Jeep - a jeep!
 * Quadbike - a quadbike but with a cool retro paintjob